 A student must meet local eligibility criteria, which may include requirements related to student conduct, to have a speaking role.
 Students eligible for speaking roles will be notified by the principal and given an opportunity to volunteer.

 [See the Student Code of Conduct and policy FNA(LOCAL) for more information.]

-[See Student Speakers on page Error!
-Bookmark not defined. for student speakers at other school events.]
+[See Student Speakers on page 87 for student speakers at other school events.]

 Graduation Expenses